hkopenai/hk-climate-mcp-server/memory-bank/activeContext.md

 - Fixing unit tests for the server implementation
 - Ensuring all project context is properly captured
 - Establishing documentation standards for future updates
+- Resolving packaging issue with tools directory

 ## Recent Changes
 - Successfully fixed the unit test for `test_server.py`
+- Updated packaging configuration to include `tools` directory files in the built package
+- Created `MANIFEST.in` to specify inclusion of tool files
+- Updated `pyproject.toml` to enable `include-package-data`
+- Rebuilt package to confirm inclusion of tools
 - Created all core memory bank files
 - Updated projectbrief.md with actual project details
 - Populated productContext.md with purpose and value proposition